 Jeffrey served as President of the Board of Directors of Trinity Cooperative Day Nursery and as a member of the Greater Philadelphia Venture Group’s Academic Outreach Committee.
 He is a Faculty Initiate for Delta Sigma Pi, the national collegiate business fraternity, and was a founding board member of the Pennsylvania Composers Forum.
 In 2002, Jeffrey was a winner of the Philadelphia Business Journals 40 Under 40 list of the region’s up-and-comers.

 Jeffrey earned an MBA from the Wharton School and a BA in Physical Anthropology from the University of Pennsylvania.
-Jeffrey and his wife, Kathy, live in Wallingford, PA with their two children, Drew and Liza, and Grace, their chocolate Labrador.
+Jeffrey and his wife, Kathy, live in Wallingford, PA with their two children, Drew and Liza, and Grace and Piper, their Labrador retrievers.

 Elliot Menschik is an Adjunct Associate Professor of the Engineering Entrepreneurship Program in the School of Engineering and Applied Science at the University of Pennsylvania.
 He joined the program in July 2012.